Mount Hull - Lower SW Face (Oroville)

 from mid April to October!

-Currently there are over 80 routes (mostly sport, some mixed, and a few trad), on fine quality gneiss, ranging from 5.2 to 5.11+, between 50' and 2 pitches long.
+Currently there are about 100 routes (mostly sport, some mixed, and a few trad), on fine quality gneiss, ranging from 5.2 to 5.11+, between 50' and 2 pitches long.
 Generally the bolting ethic calls for using gear when available and safe, but there are some exceptions...
 The route grading (especially in the lower grades) tends to follow old school standards, rather than newer and softer trends.
 There is also an abundance of loose rock around the existing routes so helmets are advisable

 - Note to all climbers even though this is a somewhat remote area and off the beaten path, please do your best to minimize your impact and presence; pack it in-pack it out, and leave no trace.
 Potential route developers, please respect local etiquette and don't place bolts next to possible gear placements.
 Ideally make any bolts or top anchors camouflaged, use stainless steel hardware as much as possible, and don't mix your metals.
 Any comments and input on existing or new routes is much appreciated.